cosfer65/themeshproject/README.md

 external/btm-framework/

-Initialize or update the submodule:
+The project is currently based on version v0.3.2 of btm-framework To update the submodule:

 ## bash
-git submodule update --init --recursive
+cd external/btm-framework
+git fetch
+git checkout v0.3.2